 Kingsville is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Texas.
 With a population of 26,225 people and five constituent neighborhoods, Kingsville is the 107th largest community in Texas.

-Kingsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kingsville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Kingsville is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Kingsville who work in office and administrative support (11.90%), sales jobs (8.90%), and food service (8.87%).
+There are especially a lot of people living in Kingsville who work in office and administrative support (11.06%), management occupations (9.28%), and sales jobs (8.71%).

-Kingsville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Kingsville is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-In terms of college education, Kingsville is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.80% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Kingsville is somewhat higher than in the average US city of 21.84%: 26.24% of adults 25 and older in the city have at least a bachelor's degree.

-Kingsville is a somewhat ethnically-diverse city.
+Kingsville is an extremely ethnically-diverse city.
 The people who call Kingsville home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Kingsville, accounting for 73.92% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Kingsville residents report their race to be White, followed by Black or African-American.
-Kingsville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 73.22% of the city’s residents.
 Important ancestries of people in Kingsville include English, Irish, Italian, and Polish.

 The most common language spoken in Kingsville is English.
 Other important languages spoken here include Spanish and Chinese.